Admin-7/Mr-Robot-techniques/Disposable-SMS-services.md

 > [[Wiki|Home]] ▸ [[Throwaway account providers]] ▸ **Disposable SMS services**

 This page lists throwaway SMS inbox providers you can use instead of your own mobile phone number in order to receive text messages for account validation and other specialized purposes.
+One common use of such services is to reserve a pseudonymous [[Signal Private Messenger]] account number, since the Signal service uses an SMS verification loop loop to register new accounts, but does not use SMS messages for any other purpose.

 > 💡 Where even more anonymity is desired, consider accessing the services below using the [Tor Browser](https://torproject.org/) instead of using your day-to-day regular Web browser.